wintercg/proposal-cli-api/README.md

 #### EnvironmentVariables [[HasProperty]] ( *P* )

-The EnvironmentVariables [[HasProperty]] internal method checks if the given environment variable is set in the [host](https://tc39.es/ecma262/#host) in a standard manner.
+The EnvironmentVariables [[HasProperty]] internal method checks if the given environment variable is set in a [host-defined](https://tc39.es/ecma262/#host-defined) manner.
 It performs the following steps when called:

-1. Let *name* be ?
-[NormalizeName](#normalizename-name-)(*P*).
+1. If *P* [is not a String](https://tc39.es/ecma262/#sec-ecmascript-language-types-string-type), return **false**.
-1. If the [host](https://tc39.es/ecma262/#host) has the environment variable *name* set, then
+1. If, checking in a [host-defined](https://tc39.es/ecma262/#host-defined) manner, the environment variable *P* is set, then
     1. Return **true**.
 1. Return **false**.

 #### EnvironmentVariables [[OwnPropertyKeys]] ( )

-The EnvironmentVariables [[OwnPropertyKeys]] internal method returns a list of set environment variables from the [host](https://tc39.es/ecma262/#host) in a standard manner.
+The EnvironmentVariables [[OwnPropertyKeys]] internal method returns a list of set environment variables retrieved in a [host-defined](https://tc39.es/ecma262/#host-defined) manner.
 It performs the following steps when called:

-1. Return a list of set environment variables from the [host](https://tc39.es/ecma262/#host).
+1. Return a list of set environment variables retrieved in a [host-defined](https://tc39.es/ecma262/#host-defined) manner.

 > [!NOTE]
 > For EnvironmentVariables we intentionally use [[OwnPropertyKeys]] instead of newer Iterator, entries, etc as there could be environment variables with those names (even if unlikely).
 Ideally `Object.keys(CLI.env)`, `for (const name in CLI.env)`, `{ ...CLI.env }` should all work from these definitions.